How to Make Sure You Provide an Inclusive, Discrimination-Free Workplace Environment

 Be Supportive of Parents in Your Workforce

 It is important to remember that parents make up probably a significant proportion of your workforce, and being inclusive of them means making sure you support them in juggling parenting responsibilities with work.
-This not only promotes a more inclusive work place environment, it is also better for your business, as it will mean you don’t risk losing your best employees once they become parents.
+This not only promotes a more inclusive workplace environment, but it is also better for your business, as it will mean you don’t risk losing your best employees once they become parents.

 Celebrate Difference in the Workplace Environment